THE COMPLETE FABRIC GUIDE

 It is a casual texture that gives comfort and warmth, also a great layering piece for a textured outfit.
 Sweaters, cardigans, socks, and gloves are examples of some cable knit textures.

 It is a type of thin cotton cloth.
 The way it is woven causes the threads to pucker and bunch, creating crinkles.
 Its commonly used for summer clothes.

 It is a type of jacquard fabric that uses additional threads to create a raised pattern, resulting in an embossed or embroidered effect.

-It is a soft, stretchy knit fabric that was made from wool, cotton or synthetic fibers.
+It is a soft, stretchy knit fabric that was made from wool, cotton, or synthetic fibres.
 Due to its light-to-medium weight, it is used for a variety of cotton clothing items, such as T-shirts.

 There is no exact formula for mixing textures.
-However, there are some common rules about how to combine them which can help to determine the focus for the style.
+However, there are some common rules about how to combine them which can help to determine the focus of the style.

-1. Use textures that compliment each other : Think about the context in which you might wear a particular material, then pair that material with other textures to subvert expectations.
-Denim is a casual texture that you can dress down other outfits but if you pair it with silk or lace, you will create a relaxed yet a stylish evening look.
-These textures complement each other so well as they are true opposites.
-The sheen and softness of silk with the more rough and scratchy feeling of denim creates a perfect balance.
+1. Use textures that compliment each other: Think about the context in which you might wear a particular material, then pair that material with other textures to subvert expectations.
+Denim is a casual texture that you can dress down other outfits but if you pair it with silk or lace, you will create a relaxed yet stylish evening look.
+These textures compliment each other so well as they are true opposites.
+The sheen and softness of silk with the more rough and scratchy feeling of denim create a perfect balance.
 You’ll end up with the ideal composition for a dressy, but not too much.

-3. Sticking to a more limited color palette will give you free range to play with different kinds of textures.
-You can use neutral colors to anchor your look or choose two or three solid colors that work together.
+3. Sticking to a more limited colour palette will give you free range to play with different kinds of textures: You can use neutral colours to anchor your look or choose two or three solid colours that work together.